- Level 1 - No technical knowledge required

 You can report Cybercrime as follows:

-Read more Responding to a cyber incident -a guide for CEOs in modal dialogThis strategy sets out how Police Scotland will take a proactive approach to respond to cyber demand, ensuring that we are future focused and able to adapt our policing model to suit the needs of the communities they serve.
+Read more Phishing – how to report to the NCSC in modal dialogThis strategy sets out how Police Scotland will take a proactive approach to respond to cyber demand, ensuring that we are future focused and able to adapt our policing model to suit the needs of the communities they serve.